Leviathan (DC Comics): Second incarnation

-Talia is taken to a Lazarus Pit in Khadym by those loyal to her and is resurrected from the dead.
-Talia would again regain control of the crime society after revealing to all the leftover remnants tied to Leviathan she'd staged this whole civil war for the sake of thinning and reinforcing its clientele due to their inherent greedy & belligerent nature having debilitated it before.
-She would then consolidate her command both by taking her favorite killer back into the fold against her will, before murdering and having them resurrected within the Lazarus Pit to make sure she retains their uncompromised loyalties.
+After Talia's death, Leviathan fractures into various factions, guided by competing leaders.
+Talia is later taken to a Lazarus Pit in Khadym by her loyalists, resurrecting her.
+Talia regains control of Leviathan after revealing that she staged the conflict for the sake of thinning and reinforcing its clientele due to their inherent greedy and belligerent nature having debilitated it before.

-Things don't necessarily get back on track for the secret order, as the system is steadily being dismantled from within just as soon as its original leader resumes power.
-Many amongst its operative numbers have gone into hiding, causing the whole of the underlife to implode on itself with Leviathan steadily grinding down on top of it as a result.

-Another incarnation of Leviathan appeared in the pages of "Event Leviathan".
-The organization had taken over the facilities of Project Cadmus, as Batgirl discovered.

 Mark Shaw eventually acquired control of the organization and offered Talia a partnership alongside him.
 She instead decided to kidnap Clark Kent in order to lure Superman into rescuing him and taking Leviathan down.
 Shaw however was aware of her plan and freed Kent.
 Shaw later threw Talia out from his ship for betraying him but she was rescued by Superman, whose x-ray vision failed to see through Shaw's mask.

-Shaw then proceeded to take out several clandestine organizations such as the D.E.O., A.R.G.U.S., Checkmate, and Spyral.
+Shaw takes out several clandestine organizations such as the D.E.O., A.R.G.U.S., Checkmate, and Spyral.
 While it was initially believed that the buildings and personnel had been destroyed, it was later learned that Leviathan had a new form of teleportation technology that relocated the buildings and their occupants and had recruited many of the agencies' personnel while brainwashing others who were deemed necessary to Leviathan's success.
-They also tried to assassinate General Sam Lane and Amanda Waller when they refused to join.

-After Superman confronted them in Cuba while tracking Waller, his offensive was stymied by a space-time energy cascade which stopped him dead in his tracks.
-Lois organized another team to go after their mystery man.
-Leviathan meanwhile had Superman transported to their location in Chicago and tried to convince him to join him, revealing how Spyral had developed technology to take his son Jon down and promised to fix the "broken world".
-Shaw then revealed that he took out the spy organizations to end all secrecy and revealed his true identity to him.
-He also promises to end all secrecy by exposing all secrets of the world's governments.
+Superman confronts Leviathan in Cuba, but their battle is interrupted by a space-time energy cascade.
+Leviathan has Superman transported to their location in Chicago and tries to convince him to join him, revealing how Spyral had developed technology to take his son Jon down and promised to fix the "broken world".